counter-market/api/README.md

 # NPM API package
-The official api library for trading on Counter market For more information, please visit [Counter api docs](https://counter.market/developers/#general)
+The official api library for trading on Counter market.

+For more information, please visit [Counter api docs](https://counter.market/developers/#general)

-####Example of using
+#### Example of using

 ```js
 import CounterApi from 'counter-api';